| Bearskin There was once a young fellow who enlisted as a soldier, conducted

 however, traveled about the world from one place to another, did good where he was able,

+and gave generously to the poor that they might pray for him.
 At length, as the last day of the seven years dawned, he went once

 more out on to the heath, and seated himself beneath the circle of trees.
 It was not long